-The Environmental Affairs Advisory Board (EAAB) oversees many critical areas of our community, from the health and welfare of our citizens to implementing recycling programs.
-EAAB members study and advise courses of action which the Communications, Environmental and Recreational Programming (CERP) Committee of City Council may take to formulate and promote general and broad codes of land, air and water management for the city.
+The Environmental Advisory Board (EAB) oversees many critical areas of our community, from the health and welfare of our citizens to implementing recycling programs.
+EAB members study and advise courses of action which the Environmental Committee of City Council may take to formulate and promote general and broad codes of land, air and water management for the city.

 - Energy Efficiency